nonnontrivial/ctts/README.md

 ## about

-This project is motivated by the desire for synoptic knowledge of "where are the stars good".
+This project is motivated by the desire to know:

+> where and when are the stars good?

-It would be infeasible to have [sensors](http://unihedron.com/projects/darksky/TSL237-E32.pdf) everywhere you would want a brightness measurement, so it would instead make sense to have a way of doing inference of this value.
+It would be infeasible to have [sensors](http://unihedron.com/projects/darksky/TSL237-E32.pdf) everywhere you would want a sky brightness measurement, but one path is to do inference of this value.

-The approach this project takes is to use pytorch to capture the relationships in the [Globe At Night dataset](https://globeatnight.org/maps-data/) and use that to predict sky brightness for H3 cells at a configured [H3 resolution](https://h3geo.org/docs/core-library/restable/) (default `0`).
+The approach this project takes is to use pytorch to capture the relationships in the [Globe At Night dataset](https://globeatnight.org/maps-data/) and use that captured relationship to predict sky brightness for H3 cells at a configured [H3 resolution](https://h3geo.org/docs/core-library/restable/) (default `0`).

 ## running with docker